Why personal finance should be a required course

 “I truly believe kids need knowledge of Personal Finance to enter the world after they leave here.
 Just because you see so many things about young kids getting themselves into financial situations that are so hard to get out of.
 We want to equip you guys with what you need when you leave here in all areas of your life.
 Personal Finance is one that is very important,” Smith said.

-I appreciate Smith’s support for this practical class, and I believe the class gives every student a headstart in life and should be taken into consideration when deciding requirements for graduation.
+I appreciate Smith’s support for this practical class, and I believe the class gives every student a head start in life and should be taken into consideration when deciding requirements for graduation.
 The financial knowledge that Personal Finance provides students will decrease stress in their future, give them an employment advantage, and assist them in not just avoiding crippling debt but saving or even doubling their money through wise choices.
+I urge our administrators to make the wise choice to move Personal Finance from an option to a necessity, as it is in our lives.